-You need to consolidate high interest debt, but due to bad credit, you have been turned down for refinancing.
+You need to consolidate high-interest debt, but due to bad credit, you have been turned down for refinancing.

-You need to access equity in your home but the penalty to break your current mortgage is too high.
+You need to access the equity in your home but the penalty to break your current mortgage is too high.

-A divorce, illness or some other life changing event has a major negative impact on your credit rating, and you need mortgage financing until you get back on your feet.
+A divorce, illness or some other life-changing event has a major negative impact on your credit rating, and you need mortgage financing until you get back on your feet.